oop7/OrChat/README.md

 - Type `/temp` → Shows `/temperature` command
 - Type `/think` → Shows `/thinking` and `/thinking-mode` commands
 - No Tab key required - completions appear as you type!

+**💡 How File Picker Works:**
+- Type `#` anywhere in your message to open the file picker
+- Choose files interactively (with icons for file types)
+- Insert filenames naturally into your prompt, e.g., `examine #test.py and check for errors`
+- File picker works anywhere in your message, not just at the beginning

 </details>